perry-mitchell/perrymitchell.net/src/posts/2013-06-20-mine-control-update-june-20/index.md

 layout: post
 title: Mine Control Update - June 20th
 excerpt: The app has been re-released in to the app store!
 Hopefully it's only days away this time...
-It's a ...
+It's a huge change, one which I'm very keen to see the ou...
+slug: mine-control-update-june-20
+permalink: article/mine-control-update-june-20/index.html
 date: 2013-06-20
 updatedDate: 2013-06-20
 tags: